niftynei/droidtalks/drawables/drawables.md

 —

-# The Future of Drawable
+# Lollipop

-^ Ok, so we’ve got some time left.
-Let's talk about some new drawable types coming up in L.
+^ Ok, let's talk about changes to Drawables in Lollipop.

 ---